-- Big Label Organics: This is not unique to Peapod but all organics were heavily weighted towards Horizon, Earthbound Farm and Organic Valley.
+- Big Label Organics: This is not unique to Peapod, but all organics were heavily weighted toward Horizon, Earthbound Farm and Organic Valley.

 Instacart is a curious company, a little bit Seamless, a little bit TaskRabbit.
 You browse the selection at local supermarkets, then Instacart sends a personal shopper out to do your bidding.

-Perhaps my Instacart experience would have been greatly improved if I lived in Park Slope or Williamsburg or somewhere else where I imagine an abundance of fancy grocery stores.
-I got, um, Key Foods.
-The first item on my personalized Instacart page was a sale on grape-flavored Smirnoff Ice.
-Yep.
+The Instacart experience depends somewhat on where you live.
+For instance if you live in Park Slope or Williamsburg you have an abundance of fancy grocery stores.
+Other locations and you get Key Foods, with the first item on a personalized Instacart page a sale on grape-flavored Smirnoff Ice.
+Yikes.

 - Concept: It’s a neat idea, in theory.
-If I could get groceries delivered from Zabars and Fairway, I would be psyched.
+If you can get groceries delivered from Zabars and Fairway.

 - Rapid Turnaround: Out of all the services, you get the quickest turnaround here.
 If you’re willing to pay a higher fee, some customers can even get their orders within an hour.

 - Surge Pricing: Instacart jacks its delivery rates based on high demand, like Uber.
 It’s unclear how high the rates can go; their wording is opaque.

 - Clunky Website: We found the site counterintuitive and difficult to navigate.
 Doing a keyword search gave spotty results, e.g., searching “milk” yielded a fraction of their actual milk selection.